akomar812/craps/README.md

 # Usage

 ## CLI
-Use this mode if you just want to play a quick game of craps from the command line
+Use this mode if you just want to play a quick, single-player game of craps from the command line.

 First time install: